1971 thru 1976 DKR

 For the first time since WWII, freshmen were eligible to play varsity.
 As a result, freshman Guard Will Wilcox, linebacker Rick Fenlaw, and quarterback Marty Akins receive playing time.

-For the first time in 101 games dating to 1963, Texas is shut-out in a game.
+For the first time in 101 games dating to 1963, Texas is shut out in a game.

 President Johnson invites Jerry Sisemore, Alan Lowry, Randy Braband, Julius Whittier, and Roosevelt Leaks to his ranch for lunch

-Russell Erxleben Is One Of Only 2 Longhorns Listed As A 3 Time All American.
+Russell Erxleben Is One Of Only 2 Longhorns Listed As A 3 Time All-American.
 He Is Tied For The Longest Field Goal In NCAA History At 67 Yards, And He Still Holds The Record For Yards Kicked Per Punt At 42.4 Yards.
 UT head coach Fred Akers said of the 67-yard kick, “It was like a gunshot.
 We couldn’t believe a ball was going that far.
 It had another eight yards on it.”
 Erxleben kicked two other field goals over 60 yards that season.

 The 3 game margin by which Texas won the SWC was the largest in league history.

-National Championship Teams Require Good Recruiting, A Competent Coaching Staff, Players With Faith In The System, Trust And Respect For Teammates, Combined With Talent, Team Chemistry, A Strong Work Ethic, And A Little Luck.
+National Championship Teams Require Good Recruiting, A Competent Coaching Staff, Players With Faith In The System, Trust And Respect For Teammates, Combined Talent, Team Chemistry, A Strong Work Ethic, And A Little Luck.
 With A Little Luck, This Team Could Have Been A National Champion.

 Alan Lowry is “sensational,” said Arkansas coach Frank Broyles.
 “We must have missed 50 tackles on him.”

-Jerry Sisemore gets credit for blocking four mustangs on a 12 yard run by Lowry.
+Jerry Sisemore gets credit for blocking four Mustangs on a 12-yard run by Lowry.

 Glen Gaspard was the leading tackler in most games.
 Royal said about Glen, “He’s played as well as a lot of people who have made All-American here before.”